Consultants are encouraged to:

 - Doing the work for a consultee or imposing ideas on a consultee.

-- Proofreading and editing papers for mechanical and grammatical errors without explanation or discussion with the consultee.
+- Correcting mechanical or grammatical errors without explanation or discussion with the consultee.

-- Assisting a consultee with writing for examinations or other excluded types of writing (see assistance policy).
+- Assisting a consultee with examinations or other excluded types of writing (see assistance policy).

 - Predicting a consultee's grade, either for a paper or for a class.

-- Working with a consultee either outside of the GWC or outside of the consultant's scheduled work hours.
+- Working with a consultee outside of the consultant's scheduled work hours.

-- Assisting a consultee who is not on the schedule (an unscheduled drop-in).
+- Assisting a consultee who is not in the appointment schedule.

 *The Graduate Writing Center Consulting Philosophy is based closely on the philosophy of the former UCLA Covel Tutorials, but with some modifications to address graduate-level writing issues.